openmultiplayer/web/frontend/docs/scripting/functions/NPC_LoadRecord.md

 ## Notes

-- Recording files must be in the 'scriptfiles/npcmodes' directory
 - Files should have .rec extension but don't include it in filename
 - Load recordings before using them with NPC_StartPlayback
-- Check return value to ensure successful loading

 ## Related Functions